-We have concluded that the use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+I have concluded that the use of the going concern basis of accounting in the preparation of the financial statements is appropriate.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the College's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work I have performed, I have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the ability of the college and its group to continue to adopt the going concern basis of accounting for a period of at least twelve months from when the financial statements are authorised for issue.

-These conclusions are not intended to, nor do they, provide assurance on the college's current or future financial sustainability.
-However, we report on the college's arrangements for financial sustainability in a separate Annual Audit Report available from the Audit Scotland website.
+These conclusions are not intended to, nor do they, provide assurance on the current or future financial sustainability of the college and its group.
+However, I report on the college's arrangements for financial sustainability in a separate Annual Audit Report available from the Audit Scotland website.